forta-network/docs/docs/sdk.md

 - `label` - string label to attach to the entity e.g. "exploit"
 - `confidence` - confidence level of label between 0 and 1
 - `metadata` - key-value map (both keys and values as strings) for providing extra information
-- `createdAt` - string containing timestamp of label creation
+- `createdAt` - string containing the timestamp of label creation
 - `source` - object with information about where this label came from
     - `alertHash`
     - `alertId`